 If you have not told your doctor or pharmacist about any of the above, tell them before you start taking or are given Gamine XR.

-In particular, tell your doctor or pharmacist if you are taking any of the following:
+In particular, tell your doctor or pharmacist if you are taking any other the following:

 These medicines may be affected by Gamine XR or may affect how well it works.
-Your doctor or pharmacist can tell you what to do if you are taking any of these medicines.
+Your doctor or pharmacist can tell you what to do if you take any of these medicines.

 Effects on driving and operating machinery

 Gamine XR modified release capsules should be taken once a day, preferably with food.
-Be sure to drink plenty of liquids during your treatment to keep yourself hydrated.
+Be sure to drink plenty of liquids during your treatments to keep yourself hydrated.
 The capsule must be swallowed whole.
-The contents should not be crushed and sprinkled on food.
+The contents should not be crushed or sprinkled on food.

 The dose of Gamine XR is gradually increased to the most suitable dose.
 The necessary dosage steps should be determined by your doctor to suit your needs.

-The following scheme is an example of how your doctor may increase the dose:
+The following scheme is an example of how your doctor may increase your dose:

 For long-term treatment, up to 24 mg a day is usually suitable but your doctor will determine the dose that is best for you.

 If treatment is discontinued for more than several days, tell your doctor.
 Your doctor will need to restart your treatment at the lowest dose.
-This will minimise the chance of experiencing side effects.
+This will minimize the chance of experiencing side effects.